 Conducted measurements can be very helpful in producing repeatable bench tests if you don’t have access to an RF anechoic chamber even at a small scale.
 A conducted measurement takes your device’s antenna out of the equation so you can determine what exactly is being generated from the RF port of your radio circuit before it turns into energy radiated from your device’s antenna.
 This is done by disconnecting your device’s antenna from the radio’s RF port and connecting it directly to a Spectrum Analyzer, Signal Generator, Power Meter, or a high-end Communications Tester via a coaxial cable.
 This can be done by physically replacing the antenna with the coaxial cable and test equipment or by using an RF switch if one was designed into the circuitry specifically for this purpose as the sketch shows in Figure 7 below.

-This type of measurement setup is helpful in debugging spurious emissions that are emanating from your radio’s RF port.
+This type of measurement setup helps debug spurious emissions that are emanating from your radio’s RF port.
 Conducted measurements are also essential in verifying other RF performance parameters of your device’s radio such as transmit power level, receiver sensitivity, and error vector magnitude (EVM).

 Power Supply Noise